-Dairyland Power Cooperative, an electric utility headquartered in La Crosse, WI is seeking an Electrical Engineer.
+Dairyland Power Cooperative, an electric utility headquartered in La Crosse, WI seeks an Electrical Engineer.
 This individual will design, specify, evaluate, and coordinate the installation of protective relaying, metering, control schemes, circuit breakers, motor-operated switches, transformers, voltage regulators, grounding, etc. to ensure a properly designed and engineered transmission and substation network.
 As a team member, resolve problems that may impact Dairyland and its member cooperatives and municipals.
 Ensure regulatory compliance requirements are being met.
 Provide continuing technical support to other departments and Dairyland’s member cooperatives and municipal customers.

 Education & Experience: BSEE – Power Systems option preferred.
 Three years of experience.
 This experience must be in the area(s) of power systems, electric machinery, protective relaying, metering, control systems, telecommunications, or electronics desirable.
 Electric utility experience is preferred.